Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 However, part-time work and other factors distort such a calculation.

 According to the Federal Statistical Office, the middle class ranges from 70% to 150% in relation to the median salary across Switzerland.
-With a median salary of CHF 6,788, the middle class therefore ranges from from CHF 4,752 up to CHF 10,182 gross per month.
+With a median salary of CHF 6,788, the middle class therefore ranges from CHF 4,752 to CHF 10,182 gross per month.

 By the way, readers have repeatedly asked what a typical, average wage is throughout Switzerland.
 Here we are talking about exactly this data, or the median wage is the more correct figure, by the way.